-POLS 480 and six courses from POLS 401-479.
+POLS 480 (or POLS 481 and POLS 482) and six courses from POLS 401-479.
 The selection of courses is subject to the approval of the Programme Coordinator.

-P: 60 points at B+ average in courses from POLS 301-349.
+P: P: 60 points at B+ average in courses from POLS 301-349.
 Students without this prerequisite may be considered on a case-by-case basis approved by the Programme Coordinator.